 You can filter the output of the journal by specific fields.
 The syntax of a field to be matched is FIELD_NAME=MATCHED_VALUE, such as SYSTEMD_UNIT=httpd.service.
 You can specify multiple matches in a single query to filter the output messages even more.
-See man 7 sys- temd.journal-fields for a list of default fields.
+See <a href="mailto: